preclouxmatys/circular-task-analysis/README.md

 ## How to Run

-To execute the entire workflow, run the **main notebook** `main.ipynb` at the root of the repository.
+To execute the entire workflow, run the `main.ipynb` notebook at the root of the repository.
 It automatically triggers all related notebooks and reproduces the full analysis.

 ---